danielrosehill/Global-Value-Factors-Explorer/README.md

 - The US dollar sign was stripped throughout to facilitate defining these values as integers in database systems.
 - The names of 12 countries were edited from their sovereign versions into more vernacular equivalents to support more reader-friendly visualistion.
 As an example, `Bahamas, The` was edited to `Bahamas`.
 To disambiguate similar names and avoid any confusion, all territories were also mapped onto their ISO-3166 Alpha-2 values.

-## Example Use Cases

-- **Visualizing regional CO2 emissions**: Use the GeoJSON files to map emissions per region, alongside the monetary value assigned to these impacts.
-- **Incorporating environmental impacts into financial reports**: Use the JSON data to programmatically integrate the value factors into corporate sustainability accounting models.
-- **Developing dashboards**: Build interactive visualizations that display environmental impacts and their financial equivalents over time and across regions.

 ## Author (Source Database / GVFD)

 The International Foundation for Valuing Impacts (IFVI)